Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Experiments

 \subsection{Toy data: \ac{RV} strain vs. noisy \ac{RV} strain}

 We also evaluated our method on another toy dataset, using the \ac{RV} strain from our medical application.
 The representation was estimated from the whole population of 100 control subjects.
-The two descriptors were the original \ac{RV} strain (estimated using the \textit{long-axis} method) at each point of the mesh, and the same \ac{RV} strain but with artificially introduced noise in a specific region of the \ac{RV} (same region for all subjects).
-Gaussian noise ($\mathcal{N}(0,100)$) was added to the original strain values, controlled by a scaling factor $\alpha$.
+The two descriptors \blueCN{(namely, the high-dimensional observations $\{ \mathbf{x}_i^0 \}$ and $\{ \mathbf{x}_i^1 \}$)} were the original \ac{RV} strain (estimated using the \textit{long-axis} method) at each point of the mesh, and the same \ac{RV} strain but with artificially introduced noise in a specific region of the \ac{RV} (same region for all subjects).
+Gaussian noise ($\mathcal{N}(0,100)$) was added to the original strain values \blueCN{(namely, to the $\{ \mathbf{x}_i^1 \}$)}, controlled by a scaling factor $\alpha$.
 Figure \ref{fig:noisy_exp} summarizes our observations.
-The left part of the figure indicates the zone where noise was added, while the other miniatures depict the uncertainty maps across the \ac{RV} mesh for $\alpha = 0.1$, $0.5$, and $1$ ($\alpha = 1$ actually means substantial noise compared to the peak strain magnitude around $0.5$, see Figs.\ref{fig:sample_full} and \ref{fig:mean}).
-Uncertainty increases according to the value of $\alpha$, mainly in the zone where noise was added.
-The non-zero uncertainties outside of the noisy zone are both due to the sampling process in the latent space, which induces variations on the whole high-dimensional strain pattern and therefore across the whole \ac{RV}, and to the regression, which averages neighboring patterns.
-Despite these limitations, our method is able to capture relevant patterns of uncertainty for all values of $\alpha$.
+The left part of the figure indicates the zone where noise was added, while the other miniatures depict the \blueCNN{discrepancy maps for} $\alpha = 0.1$, $0.5$, and $1$ ($\alpha = 1$ actually means substantial noise compared to the peak strain magnitude around $0.5$, see Figs.\ref{fig:sample_full} and \ref{fig:mean}). \blueCNN{The values of the discrepancy map increase} according to the value of $\alpha$, mainly in the zone where noise was added.
+The non-zero \blueCNN{values} outside of the noisy zone are both due to the sampling process in the latent space, which induces variations on the whole high-dimensional strain pattern and therefore across the whole \ac{RV}, and to the regression, which averages neighboring patterns.
+Despite these limitations, our method is able to capture \blueCNN{definitional divergence in a relevant manner} for all values of $\alpha$.